rosshadden/thesis/06-analysis.md

 The [file](#local-file) and [database](#local-database) tests (see \autoref{fig:dataLocalFile} and \autoref{fig:dataLocalDB}, respectively) yield comparatively poor results for the stream method.
 Interestingly enough, the [timeout](#timeout) test (see \autoref{fig:dataTimeout}) is consistently better for the [stream workflow](#stream) than for the server and AJAX workflows, however slightly.

-Based solely on these three tests, the success and failure of the stream method seems to be due to two distinct factors:   transmitted data size and request duration.
+Based solely on these three tests, the success and failure of the stream method seems to be dependent on two distinct factors:  transmitted data size and request duration.
 In the timeout test for example, the data that is being transmitted to the client is minimal.
 In fact the transmitted data is merely a small integer (the number of milliseconds the timeout was made for).
-The file and database tests are sending increasingly more loads of data to the client, as they are sending the contents of files and collections of varied lengths.
+The file and database tests are sending increasing loads of data to the client, as they are sending the contents of files and collections of varied lengths.
 It seems logical to conclude based on these tests that the stream method performs better when less data is transmitted.

 The timeout test does better for the stream workflow in all cases except the first, which is when there is a timeout of \SI{0}{\ms}.